• Skip to primary navigation

 Seasonings

-Salt and pepper are a must.
+Salt and black pepper are a must.
 Consider adding cut fresh herbs and spices to compliment the vegetables or meat being used.

 tomato and herb frittata